byui-cse/cse251-course/week02/prepare.md

 In Python, tuples are thread safe since they are read only.
 However, `list`, `set` and `dict` need to be protected in threaded code. (ie., using locks or semaphores).

-Note that individual methods such as `append()` for list/set in thread safe in that if you call this method, you can be sure that the item was appended to the list/set.
+Note that individual methods such as `append()` for list/set are thread safe in that if you call this method, you can be sure that the item was appended to the list/set.
 However, in most cases, you are doing more to a list/set/dict than just one method call.
 You can still have a race condition "between" the method statements.